CPA'S INTERNATIONAL WORK

 against large dams, CPA hosted the Second Meeting of the Rivers

-Watch, East and Southeast Asia (RWESA) in February 2002, and is currently
+Watch, East and Southeast Asia (RWESA) in February 2002, and was

 the facilitator of this network opposed to large dams and for the protection

-the World Commission on Dams (WCD) and is a member of the Dams and Development
+the World Commission on Dams (WCD) and was a member of the Dams and Development

 Forum of Dams and Development Project of the United Nations Environment